What is one reason why the gestation stage is more important than the start up stage in entrepreneurship?

 It’s Time to Build Traction

 The gestation phase is a once-in-a-lifetime period that a start-up has to build a lot of traction.
 Launching a non-incubated start-up is a big mistake because you’re starting from square one, and all eyes will be on you as you work out the kinks.
-Having a well-established game plan not only alleviates a lot of stress, it shows start-up maturity.
+Having a well-established game plan not only alleviates a lot of stress just like using supplements like the delta 8 thc 1000mg by fresh bros, it shows start-up maturity.

 Rachel Blank, Allara